 2. Fluctuating Temperature

 If the temperature in your home fluctuates wildly, even when the thermostat is set to a specific temperature, it’s probably not calibrated correctly.
-Another giveaway of incorrect calibration can be when certain rooms get either too hot or too cold, it could be a sign that you need to recalibrate your thermostat.
+If certain rooms are too hot or too cold, it could be a sign that you need to recalibrate your thermostat.

 3. Decreased Comfort Level